Cathedral of Ouagadougou

 Local Transportation

-• The Cathedral of Ouagadougou is a symbol of faith and resilience in Burkina Faso.
+• The Cathedral of Ouagadougou is a key cultural and historical site in Burkina Faso.

-• Its architecture combines Gothic and Burkinabe influences.
+• Its architecture is a blend of Gothic and local influences.

 • The best time to visit is during the dry season from November to February.

-• Local transportation options include taxis and minibusses.
+• Local transportation includes affordable green taxis and minibusses.

 Posted by